emacs-berlin/emacs-berlin.org/index.md

 The next meetup is on Wednesday, March 27th 2019.

+There'll be two presentations:

+Max: **config management with org-mode**, templates, variables, documentation - that sort of thing

+Marco: **calc, the "advanced desk calculator"** (info "(calc) Top")

-There is space for talks: let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
+Let us know if you have something you want to talk about, anything more or less Emacs related is welcome!
 Bring your laptop for spontaneous show-and-tell.

 ### Location